Ladies and gentlemen, as your Commander-in-Chief of U.S. Operation Chaos, I'm looking out over the battlefield.

 I don't know.

-I certainly at the margins and the margins are what matter now.
+Certainly, the margins and the margins are what matter now.

-I mean, we're talking about you know, the question is not whether Hillary Clinton wins or loses, but by what margin and if it looks like a decisive enough victory that she can keep going.
+I mean, we're talking about, you know, the question is not whether Hillary Clinton wins or loses, but by what margin and if it looks like a decisive enough victory that she can keep going.

-And I think in that sense it might be possible.
+And I think in that sense, it might be possible.

-Then we turn to CNBC, the business channel, on their squawk box show, the host Joe Kiernan, talking to Rudy Giuliani, discussing Obama and Hillary, and Rudy says, you know, from the point of view of a Republican, it's real close.
+Then we turn to CNBC, the business channel, on their squawk box show, the host Joe Kiernan, talking to Rudy Giuliani, discussing Obama and Hillary.

 I mean, it's anybody's guess.

-You're probably going to find out the day after the election if you made the right choice uh on the one that you wanted to run against.
+You're probably going to find out the day after the election if you made the right choice on the one that you wanted to run against.

-I'm not sure.
+And I'm not sure.

-Oh, there's Jack Mertha.
+Oh, there's Jack Murthy.

-Let's uh let's start early on the phones today.
+Let's start early on the phones today.

-I'm glad that you called.
+Diane in South San Francisco, I'm glad that you called.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Hello.